quproject/cot/README.md

 To install wxPython, please follow the instructions on [link to the official documentation](https://wiki.wxpython.org/How%20to%20install%20wxPython "How to install wxPython (wiki.wxpython.org)") (available for Linux, Windows, and Mac).

+**cot** is a part of the apps suite fo the [QU project](https://github.com/quproject "github page of the QU project").

 #### Install

-Download (r clone) s repository, and extract it wherever you want, then launch cot.py.
+Download (or clone) this repository, and extract it wherever you want, then launch cot.py.

 ## Usage